adithya-jakka/exp_tracker/README.md

 Update Kubernetes Deployment
 Updates the container image in the Kubernetes deployment, refreshing pods with the latest build.

+This part is done by (Ananthu Sujeeth(23211a6707) & B.Shivaram(23211a6717)).

+✅ Advantages of this Setup

+Fully automated CI/CD pipeline from GitHub → Jenkins → Docker Hub → GKE.

+Each Jenkins build creates a unique versioned image (expensetracker:<build_number>).

+Eliminates manual deployment errors.

+Provides scalability and reliability using Kubernetes.

+Live Deployment link:34.100.150.166:3000

-This part is done by Ananthu Sujeeth(23211a6707).
+This part is done by (B.Shivaram(23211a6717) & Ananathu Sujeeth(23211a6707))